baroserab123/Iskoolar/README.md

 # Iskoolar
-This is the image target you will need for Iskoolar.
+This are the image targets you will need for Iskoolar.